wenijinew/eu.tmux/README.md

 # Developer Guide

-Eutmux is developed with Python and Bash programming languages.
+Utmux is developed with Python and Bash programming languages.

 Python modules are use to generate dynamic palette, parse configuration file and theme file, generate Tmux commands to set options and bind keys.